pohanson/tp/docs/DeveloperGuide.md

 1. Sales representative chooses to update a customer's status.
 2. Sales representative specifies the customer ID and new status.
 3. CMS validates the customer ID and status.
-4. CMS updates the customer's status and displays a confirmation message.
+4. CMS updates the customer's status and displays a confirmation message.<br/>
    Use case ends.

 **Extensions:**

 2b.
-No status is specified.
+No status is specified.<br/>
    2b1.
-CMS indicates that an error has happened.
+CMS indicates that an error has happened.<br/>
    Use case ends.

 3a.
-The specified status is invalid.
+The specified status is invalid.<br/>
    3a1.
-CMS indicates that an error has happened.
+CMS indicates that an error has happened.<br/>
    Use case ends.